tomasantunes/main-wiki2/Books/books-wishlist.md

 - Covid-19: The Great Reset - Klaus Schwab and Thierry Malleret
 - The Brother's Karamazov - Fyodor Dostoevsky
 - The Count of Monte Christo - Alexander Dumas
-- How the world really works - Vaclav Smil
 - Disrupting the Game: From the Bronx to the Top of Nintendo
 - The Network State - Balaji Srinivasan
 - Bullshit Jobs: A Theory - David Graeber